andrew/ultimate-awesome/README.md

 - [Explainable-ML-Papers](https://github.com/BirkhoffG/Explainable-ML-Papers) - A list of research papers of explainable machine learning.
 - [awesome-software-for-students](https://github.com/CamiloGTR/awesome-software-for-students) - Awesome Software for Students.
 - [awesome-berachain-validators](https://github.com/chuck-bear/awesome-berachain-validators) - Collection of Berachain validators resources.
-- [fucking-awesome-mac](https://github.com/correia-jpv/fucking-awesome-mac) -  Now we have become very big, Different from the original idea.
-Collect premium software in various categories.
-With repository stars⭐ and forks🍴.
 - [awesome-2048-and-beyond](https://github.com/cstrap/awesome-2048-and-beyond) - Waste at least 8 hours of your life. then **multiply** it. ;-).
 - [awesome-free-courses](https://github.com/danilolmoura/awesome-free-courses) - A collection of all amazing free courses.
 - [awesome-articles](https://github.com/daveads/awesome-articles) - List of awesome-articles .